BIGJRA/BIGJRA.github.io/rejuv.md

 style="width:6.96667in;height:5.23465in"
 alt="A screenshot of a computer game Description automatically generated with low confidence" />

-Head back downstairs, where you’ll find Amber!
-You’ll be given *Concert Tickets* and *Amber’s Letter!* Talk to Saki in the cafeteria to the right.
+Head back downstairs, where you'll find Amber!
+You'll be given *Concert Tickets* and *Amber's Letter!* Talk to Saki in the cafeteria to the right.
 Then, find Aelita upstairs.

 Time for a 2v2 battle with Risa Raider downstairs.